-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-For example, if your child is 17 years old and joins a record club without your written permission, that club cannot enforce membership dues or any terms of the contract.
-If the club has sent your son a record, the record should be returned to the club.
+For example, if your child is 17 years old and joins a DVD club without your written permission, that club cannot enforce membership dues or any terms of the contract.
+If the club has sent your son a DVD, the DVD should be returned to the club.